PaddlePaddle/PaddleSuite/docs/module_usage/tutorials/cv_modules/face_recognition_en.md

 If you aim for higher accuracy with existing models, you can leverage PaddleX's custom development capabilities to develop better face recognition models.
 Before developing face recognition models with PaddleX, ensure you have installed the PaddleX PaddleClas plugin.
 The installation process can be found in the [PaddleX Local Installation Tutorial](../../../installation/installation_en.md)

 ### 4.1 Data Preparation
 Before model training, you need to prepare the dataset for the corresponding task module.
 PaddleX provides data validation functionality for each module, and **only data that passes validation can be used for model training**.
 Additionally, PaddleX provides demo datasets for each module, allowing you to complete subsequent development based on the official demo data.
 If you wish to use a private dataset for subsequent model training, the training dataset for the face recognition module is organized in a general image classification dataset format.
 You can refer to the [PaddleX Image Classification Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/image_classification_en.md).
 If you wish to use a private dataset for subsequent model evaluation, note that the validation dataset format for the face recognition module differs from the training dataset format.
-Please refer to [Section 4.1.4 Face Recognition Module Validation Set Data Organization](#414-face-recognition-module-validation-set-data-organization)
+Please refer to [Section 4.1.4 Data Organization Face Recognition Module](#414-Data-Organization-for-Face-Recognition-Module)

 #### 4.1.1 Demo Data Download
 You can use the following commands to download the demo dataset to a specified folder: